“Is cold outreach dead?”

 Two things to keep top of mind when targeting these past champions:

-Capture mindshare but don’t pitch.
+Capture mindshare by offering value instead of pitching.
 Instead, stand out by offering value.
 Send meaningful resources and maybe a personalized gift to stand out.
 Capture mind-share early and let them come back to you naturally, or make the ask when they’re more settled in their role after a few weeks.

-Don’t just follow the economic buyers.
+Follow both economic buyers and end-users.
 Often the folks who most love your product are end-users.
-You’re probably thinking WHAT?! (about BANT???)
-I know, I know, they don’t have the budget or authority, but they’ve got a voice and a love for your product.
+This might seem counterintuitive if you're focused on BANT qualification. they don’t have the budget or authority, but they’ve got a voice and a love for your product.
 That’s the best thing you can ask for.
 They’ll sing your praises and bring you to their boss and colleagues!

 Past prospects should come as no surprise as well

-Yeah, they don’t have a love for your product yet, but they’re certainly already quite familiar after having already shut you down once after a deep evaluation.
+Yeah, they haven't developed a love for your product yet, but they're certainly already quite familiar after a deep evaluation that ended in a closed-lost opportunity.

-But guess what, people don’t buy for several reasons.
-And often, the things that blocked them from buying previously are non-existent later on.
-Just make sure you’re tracking down folks who made it to the later stages of the funnel and were “closed lost” for good reasons, i.e., no budget, no bandwidth, missing functionality (that you now have), etc.
+People don't buy for many reasons.
+And often, the things that blocked them from buying previously disappear later on.
+Focus on prospects who reached later stages of the funnel and were “closed lost” for good reasons, i.e., no budget, no bandwidth, missing functionality (that you now have), etc.

 Now check in on these closed lost opportunities every quarter to see if things have changed.

-The best-case scenario is they change jobs; this often wipes the slate clean for them… and bonus points!
-New hires are in a buying mindset and are more open to exploring new tools, services, and tech.
+The best-case scenario is they change jobs; this often wipes the slate clean for them… and Even better: New hires are in a buying mindset and are more open to exploring new tools, services, and tech.

 Customer referrals take a little more work to get and are harder to come by

-Most happy customers are more than willing to introduce their friends to your product; they’re just too busy with their own lives to think about making intros.
+Most happy customers willingly introduce their friends to your product when prompted; they simply need a reminder amid their busy lives.
 All they need is a gentle nudge to make it happen.

-The key here is to keep your relationships strong with them, so when the time comes, and you know they’re happy, you don’t feel uncomfortable asking.
+The key here is to keep your relationships strong with them, so when the time comes, and you know they're happy, you feel comfortable asking.

 Other sales trigger events you can leverage